yii2-extensions/template/README.md

 ## License

-The BSD 3-Clause License.
+The MIT License.
 Please see [License File](LICENSE.md) for more information.